Daniel Lavoie: Music

 Beginning in December 2010 Lavoie participated in a series of the concert versions of Notre-Dame de Paris which reunited the original cast.
-These shows were presented in Kiev, Moscow, Saint-Petersburg, Paris and Beirut.
+These shows were presented in Kyiv, Moscow, Saint-Petersburg, Paris and Beirut.

 In 2011 Lavoie released J'écoute la radio, an album of newly arranged hits plus a new song (J'écoute la radio).
 A new concert show took Lavoie on a tour that lasted for almost 2 years (until Spring 2013) all over Quebec, as well as in France, Russia and Ukraine.

 On March 25, 2014 the French production company Le Chant du Monde (a Harmonia mundi label) released a new disc, Daniel Lavoie: La Licorne captive – Un projet musical de Laurent Guardo.
 This musical project exploring classical myths and legends features Daniel Lavoie as a vocalist performing songs written for him by a Canadian composer-songwriter Laurent Guardo, accompanied by an ensemble of early music and ethnic instruments.
 In 2014-2015 Lavoie and Guardo presented live shows of the album in Paris. and in Quebec.

 On July 1, 2014 Daniel Lavoie participated in the official Canada Day on Parliament Hill in Ottawa evening show as one of its featured performers, representing his native Manitoba.

 Daniel Lavoie's new album titled Mes longs voyages was released in September 2016.
 Produced with Guy St-Onge, this album comprises both original songs as well as covers of songs by Léo Ferré, Alain Bashung, Allain Leprest and Félix Leclerc.
 A Canadian concert tour Mes longs voyages followed in February–March 2017, and in the spring of 2018.
 One of the concerts took place at the 2017 Montréal en lumière festival, which named Lavoie President of Honor.

 Since November 2016 Daniel Lavoie has been part of the cast of the revival of the musical Notre Dame de Paris reprising his role of Frollo in the Palais des Congrès in Paris, followed by the ongoing tour of France and other countries.